beyerz/CheckBookIOBundle/Docs/OAuth.md

 1. Add the Oauth Connect button to your twig template.
 2. Create the Oauth response handler to get the result.
 3. Define the handler full class name in the config
+4. Add the connect route to your main project route

 ## Example